 Serve straight from the slow cooker while warm and creamy.
 These scalloped potatoes pair especially well with baked ham, roast chicken, pork chops, or steak.
 For balance, add something fresh like a green salad or steamed vegetables.

-Reheat covered in a 350°F oven or gently in the microwave in short intervals.
+- Reheat covered in oven at 350°F (175°C) or microwave in short intervals until heated through.

 Make-Ahead: